Soaps threaten to boycott Daytime Emmys over its 'lack of integrity'

 The National Academy of Television Arts and Sciences vowed to evaluate concerns about Daytime Emmy voting procedures after executives from General Hospital, Days of Our Lives, The Bold and the Beautiful, and The Young and the Restless threatened to boycott the annual competition if changes weren’t made to the way winners are selected.

 Deadline reports that a joint letter was sent to NATAS Monday demanding many changes to the voting procedures, including a recommendation that all members — not whomever NATAS deems qualified to vote — should select the outstanding show each year and that winners should remain secret until the actual ceremony.
-(Apparently, it was clear during April’s show that winners were known by some in advance).
+(Apparently, it was clear during April’s show that winners were known by some in advance.)
 The letter also lodged concerns about conflicts of interest within the voter pool and called upon the academy to strive for transparency by hiring a third-party accounting firm to audit the process.

 “Our goal is to bring integrity back to the Daytime Emmy competition and awards show,” said the letter, signed by General Hospital’s Frank Valentini, Days of Our Lives’ Greg Meng, and Sony Pictures TV’s Steven Kent, among others.
 “We have no confidence in the ability of the persons currently running the competition to accomplish this goal.”